reduxframework/docs/docs/README.md

   <div class="feature">

 ## Built for Users
 We built this framework to help users and fix a problem in the industry.
-We care deeply about every user of Redux out there.
+We care deeply about every Redux user.
 We will always ensure your site is the most secure.
 If you find an issue, please report it to us.

 [See: Getting Help/Support](guides/basics/support-defined.md)